History of the Carrot

 breast and touches it with its hand. .
 Source : University of Vermont.
 Library.
 MS 2.
 [Italian herbal]. [ca. 1500]

 Galenism.
 A good example was the Galenic handbook “The Castel of Helthe” (1541) by Sir Thomas Elyot

 (1490-1546) who praised “moderate lyvinge” and warns readers to

 avoid extremes in eating, drinking and sleeping as well as “immoderate”

 “affectes and passions” harmful to both physical and spiritual well being.
 This extract (right) gives his

-of Medicine’ , around 1530, explained the medical and magic use of carrots.
+of Medicine’ , around 1530, explained the medicinal and magical use of

 gegen Krankheiten der Augen = Recipes for the diseases of the eyes"